abuseofnotation/category-theory-illustrated/_chapters/09_yoneda.md

 Homomorphism functors
 ---

 Given any category, we can generate the set of the sets of all morphisms that have a specific type signature with respect to a given object from that category.
-This is called the *Homomorphism set*, denoted $Hom(B, - )$, $B$ being the object that you picked (for example, let's pick the brown ball.)
+This is called the *Homomorphism set*, denoted $Hom(B, - )$, $B$ being the object that you picked (for example, let's pick the brown ball).

 ![Homomorphism set](hom_set.svg)